stacks-network/docs/src/pages/stacks-blockchain/integrate-stacking.md

 5. The Stacking mechanism executes reward cycles and sends out rewards to the set BTC reward address
 6. During the lockup period, make API calls to get details about unlocking timing, rewards collected and projected
 7. Once lockup period is passed, the tokens are released and accessible again
-8. Display actual rewards collected from the last Stacking participation
+8. Display reward history, including details like earnings for previews rewrad cycles

 ## Step 1: Integrate JS libraries